Lab Setup and Introduction

 Vulnerability Scanning with Quay

-Red Hat Quay can also help with securing our environments by performing a security scan on any images added to our registry, and advise which ones are potentially fixable.
+Red Hat Quay can also help with securing our environments by performing a container vulnerability scan on any images added to our registry and advising which ones are potentially fixable.
+This feature is also known as vulnerability scanning at rest.

 Use the following procedure to check the security scan results for our Java container image you have uploaded.